 So, while burglar alarms and supplemental electronic security products are very valuable for an early warning, you also need the insights in Burglary Prevention – and the additional home security hardware in the menu at the bottom of this page.

-Some home invaders spend days or weeks watching their intended victim right up until they’re ready to strike.
+Some home invaders spend days or even weeks watching their intended victim until they’re ready to strike.
 Then, since many homeowners lock their doors or turn on their alarm system only while they sleep, they pounce when their victims are awake, during the day or evening.
 They use the noise of TV sets as cover.

 Blane Nordahl, another highly skilled cat burglar, prefers wealthy homes.
 He would sometimes disable the burglar alarm from outside, or set it off repeatedly until the annoyed owner turned it off.
 And oftentimes, the homeowners didn't even have the alarm turned on because they thought they had “location immunity” by living in a wealthy area.

-Of course, NO security products are guaranteed to prevent any crime - but might serve you well if combined with the guidance in Home Security Overview and Outdoor Safety Overview.
+NO security products are guaranteed to prevent any crime - but might serve you well if combined with the guidance in Home Security Overview and Outdoor Safety Overview.

 Crime-Safety-Security > Security Products Overview > Flaws in Electronics